Geography

 IMG_6433.JPG IMG_6430.JPG IMG_6431.JPG

-In Key Stage 1, our progressive, personalised End Point system ensures the children make a smooth transition from the mapping work they do in Early Years.
-In Year 1, the children learn about their local area (Little Sutton) and use continent maps to compare where they live with a place in Africa.
+In Key Stage 1, our sequential End Point system ensures the children make a smooth transition from the mapping immersion work they do in Early Years.
+In Year 1, the children learn about their local area (Little Sutton) and use atlases to compare where they live with a place in the developing world.
 They progress their mapping skills in Year 2 to use the four compass points and directional language with increasing levels of accuracy.
-Also in Year 2, the children study famous explorers and are introduced to globes, atlases and different map formats whilst locating oceans, continents and the capital cities of the UK.
+Whilst in Year 2, the children study famous explorers, such as Phileas Fogg, and are introduced to globes, aerial maps, and digital maps whilst locating their surrounding seas, countries and recapping on the capital cities of the UK.

 IMG_6420.JPG IMG_6421.JPG IMG_6417.JPG